calebmsword/cpp-notes/value category.md

     - can be used to initialize rvalue reference (`MyClass&& myRef = <prvalue>;`)
     - function overload defined for rvalue reference parameter is used, if defined, if passed as argument to that function

-This definition has one unfortunate edge case.
+The definition of lvalues as locatables has one unfortunate edge case.
 Names of functions are considered lvalues, yet if you overload a function, passing that function to `&` results in a compilation failure since it is ambiguous which function you should receive the address of.
-The value categorization of methods is also perplexing:
+The value categorization of methods is also surprising:

  - If we access the name of a method with an qualified-id (`MyClass::method_name`) the result is considered an lvalue.
  - Function member access of static functions (`my_instance.static_method`) the result is also considered an lvalue.
  - But non-static function member access is considered an *rvalue* (`my_instance.method_name`).

 The names of functions are, in general, potentially ambiguous because overloading is always possible.
 Yet non-static member functions are the only function-like expression that is an rvalue.
 (Perhaps the difference is that non-static function member access are sometimes *resolved at runtime* if the method is declared virtual.)
-Whatever the reason, I would have preferred that all function names and method names were rvalues.
-Alas, we are stuck with the decision that the C++ language designers made.
+Whatever the reason, we are stuck with the decision from the C++ language designers that functions and static methods are lvalues.

 Evidently, the definition of lvalues provided earlier is incomplete.
-It is better define lvalues as 1) locatables or 2) names of functions or static methods.
+It is better define lvalues as 1) locatables or 2) names of functions or static method member access.

 ## C++11